Drumich/EDIBO/SQL/readme.md

 describe tablename; - shows details about this table

 ------------------------------------------------------------------
-!if column doesnt allow nulls and you dont enter a value,then column uses DEFAULT values provided!
+!if column doesn't allow nulls and you don't enter a value,then column uses DEFAULT values provided!
 example CREATE TABLE asd(date DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP);